mandle420/DCS_Standalone_on_linux/README.md

 ```/pfx/drive_c/users/Steamuser/Saved Games/```
 to the one in your lutris install for instance the command I used in arch was:
 ```<USERNAME>@PC ~> ln -s /home/<USERNAME>/Games/dcs-world/drive_c/users/<USERNAME>/Saved\ Games/ /home/<USERNAME>/.local/share/Steam/Steamapps/compatdata/2824223594/pfx/drive_c/users/Steamuser/```
-### On Arch a filepath with spaces and either be added with ["/File Path/"] or [/File\ Path/] different systems may vary, check your respective wiki
+### On Arch a filepath with spaces can either be added with ["/File Path/"] or [/File\ Path/] different systems may vary, check your respective wiki
 (honesly linking everything from the Wine prefix will be neccisary but if your lazy like me just copy paste all the relevant folders from the Wine prefix to the Proton one).

 ## Known issues and fixes